 I can think of a couple of ways to resolve this:

 - Use an Office 365 transport rule to modify the message subject so that emails sent to a particular email address can be easily recognised.
-I have already written the solution up here:

-As the transport rule method has already been documented, this post is all about how to use an Outlook rule to determine which email alias an email was sent to.
+As the transport rule method has already been documented, this post is about how to use an Outlook rule to determine which email alias an email was sent to.

 Using an Outlook rule to determine which email alias an email has been sent to

 - In the “Step 2” section at the bottom of the page, click on the “specific words” link:

-- On this page you have lots of options about what to do with the message and the options are quite self explanatory.
+- On this page you have lots of options about what to do with the identified message, the options are quite self explanatory.

-I am going to choose “display a specific alert in the New Item Alert window” as below:
+- I am going to choose “display a specific alert in the New Item Alert window” as below:

 - This means that when I receive an email to the alias specified, Outlook will show an alert to inform me.

 - Finish creating the rule with any other options or exceptions that you require.